 If you are buying a puppy, you have the perfect window to desensitize her to kids of all ages.
-(If Shelties don't interact with children until adulthood, they are likely to react nervously to this unfamiliar situation and this reaction can stick around.
-Young puppies, on the other hand, are fearless!)
+If Shelties don't interact with children until adulthood, they are likely to react nervously to this unfamiliar situation and this reaction can stick around.
+Young puppies, on the other hand, are fearless.

 However, all is not lost if you want to introduce an anxious Sheltie into your young family.
 Shelties can be rehabilitated with positive conditioning and desensitization.
 I recommend watching The Dog Whisperer with Cesar Millan to gain a better view of dog psychology and how to go about the strategic rehabilitation of anxious dogs.